 Students in the program work full-time from late May to late July and earn a stipend of $3,000 for the summer.
-This is a full-time job, so students who have to do summer classes or have other, part-time work cannot realistically complete the program.
-The 2018 application period has closed.
+This is a full-time job, so students who have to do summer classes or have other part-time work cannot realistically complete the program.
+The 2019 application period is now open.

 Democracy North Carolina occasionally engages area students in semester-long projects or other internships.
 As a nonpartisan, non-profit organization, we qualify for inclusion on most college community service lists.
 We can help you explore the possibility of earning community service or class credits for interning with us.
 For more information on opportunities that may be available to you, please contact us.